Federal police handcuff a passenger at Cologne/Bonn airport after arrival from Palma

 A bitter aftertaste — and the sober reality

-The cited case ended with the 28-year-old being placed in a prison in North Rhine-Westphalia; legal proceedings are now taking place in German courts.
+The cited case ended with the 28-year-old being placed in a prison in North Rhine-Westphalia; legal proceedings are now taking place in German courts, as reported in From the Beach to Handcuffs: Mallorca Holiday Ends with Arrest at Düsseldorf Airport.
 For Mallorca, the challenge remains to classify such isolated cases objectively while increasing transparency.
 Border control does not automatically mean excess; holiday does not mean immunity from the law.

 A pragmatic tip for travellers: keep passports and address details up to date, contact the consulate if in doubt and stay calm.
 For the island: more information, more dialogue, more precision in the data — that would help ensure that the many everyday, quiet Mallorca moments remain undisturbed.